The 12 Most Romantic Cities in the U.S. You Should Visit With Your Partner

 Did you know that more than 40 percent of travelers would choose a romantic getaway over a family vacation, traveling with friends, or a solo trip?
-And it's no wonder: Studies have shown that traveling can actually strengthen your bond.
-In fact, a 2020 survey conducted by OnePoll and Apple Vacations found that almost three in five Americans claim a vacation saved their relationship.
+And it's no wonder: Studies show that traveling can actually strengthen your bond with your partner.
+In fact, a 2020 survey conducted by OnePoll and Apple Vacations found that almost three in five Americans believe a vacation saved their relationship.
 Meanwhile, a survey by the U.S. Travel Association revealed that couples who regularly travel together are more satisfied with their relationships.

-Whether you're taking your first vacation as a couple or looking to reignite that spark after many years together, the good news is that you don't even need to leave the U.S. to ramp up the romance.
+Whether you're taking your first vacation as a couple or looking to reignite that spark after decades together, the good news is that you don't even need to leave the U.S. to ramp up the romance.

 "The United States is dotted with a lovely variety of locations, from the Atlantic to the Pacific Ocean, that are among the greatest places in the world for couples' getaways," says Jenny Ly, a travel blogger at Go Wanderly.

-Below, experts share some of the most romantic U.S. cities worth exploring with your S.O.
+Below, experts share the 12 most romantic U.S. cities worth exploring with your S.O.

 Set right on Lake Tahoe's north shore at the head of the Truckee River, this picturesque mountain town boasts charming shops, restaurants, and art galleries galore.
-While it's beautiful year-round, Arkfield highly recommends traveling here around the holidays— when twinkle lights adorn everything, and there are plenty of cozy cafes to hole up in.
+While it's beautiful year-round, Arkfield highly recommends traveling here in the winter.
+During the holiday season, in particular, twinkle lights adorn everything, and there are plenty of cozy cafes to hole up in.
 Plus, you can take advantage of the stellar skiing and other snow sports—and then unwind afterward with a hot toddy.